Measurement of forward photon production cross-section in pp collisions at $\sqrt{s}$ = 510 GeV with RHICf detector: Detector and Data

-In this analysis, the data acquired with the two trigger modes, {\it Shower} and {\it High-EM} ~\cite{RHICf_performance} was used.
+In this analysis, the data acquired with the two trigger modes, {\it Shower} and {\it High-EM} ~\cite{RHICf_performance} were used.
 The {\it Shower} trigger was the baseline trigger designed to detect both electromagnetic and hadronic showers induced by photons and neutrons, and a large prescale factor of 8--30 was applied.
 The trigger efficiency was 100\% for photons with energies greater than 20 GeV.
-Further, {\it High-EM} triggers were generated only for events with high-energy deposits in the 4th layer of the GSO scintillator to enrich high-energy photon events in the sample.
+Furthermore, {\it High-EM} triggers were generated only for events with high-energy deposits in the 4th layer of the GSO scintillator to enrich high-energy photon events in the sample.
 The prescale factor for the {\it High-EM} trigger was approximately 10 times smaller than that for the {\it Shower} trigger.
 In addition, the trigger efficiencies of the {\it High-EM} trigger were 96\% for photons with energies over 100 GeV.
+Avoiding the contamination of low-energy photons produced in interactions of secondary particles produced in the primary $pp$ collisions with the beam pipe, only photons with \xF~of greater than 0.1 were analyzed.

+The operation was performed under a special low-luminosity condition.
 The beam energy was 255 GeV, and the proton beams were radially polarized.
 The direction of beam polarization was rotated by 90 degrees from vertical polarization around the beam direction.
-The luminosity during the operation period was measured at $L$ = $(0.7-1.5) \, \times 10^{31} \mathrm{cm^{-2}{s^{-1}}}$ using the coincidence rate of signals from the STAR-ZDC detectors~\cite{star_ZDC} located on both the east and west sides of the IP.
+The instantaneous luminosity during the operation period was measured at $L$ = $(0.7-1.5) \, \times 10^{31}~\mathrm{cm^{-2}{s^{-1}}}$ using the coincidence rate of signals from the STAR-ZDC detectors~\cite{star_ZDC} located on both the east and west sides of the IP.
+The collision pileup rate was approximately 0.05 collisions per bunch crossing.
+Considering a small acceptance of the detector, the event pileup is negligible in this measurement.
 The recorded integral luminosities of the Shower (High-EM) trigger sample were 4.5~(27.6), 12.0~(96.0), and 20.2~(120.0) $\mathrm{nb^{-1}}$ for the BOTTOM, MIDDLE, and TOP detector positions, respectively.